 You can season your green beans with so many seasonings.
 Here are some of my favorite ones.
 Just season with 1/2-3/4 teaspoons of whichever you choose.

 - Cajun Seasoning

-Check out my other delicious healthy vegetable recipes:
+Check out my other delicious air fryer recipes!

 - Air Fryer Smashed Garlic Parmesan Potatoes

 - Air Fryer Zucchini